Logo

 Meg White told Rolling Stone in 2005 that "the more you talk, the fewer people listen".

-Meg White received several accolades with the band, which includes winning one Brit Award from six nominations and winning six Grammy Awards from eleven nominations; she has been twice nominated for the Rock and Roll Hall of Fame in 2023 and 2025.
+Meg White received several accolades with the band, which includes winning one Brit Award from six nominations and winning six Grammy Awards from eleven nominations; as a member of the White Stripes, she was nominated for the Rock and Roll Hall of Fame in 2023 and will be inducted in 2025.